KarlaRosas/SIR__TP5_P2_JaxRSOpenAPI/README.md

         ...
 ```

-Next add a new resources to create a simple http server when your try to access to http://localhost:8080/api/.
+Next add a new resource to create a simple http server when your try to access to http://localhost:8080/api/.

-This new resources can be developped as follows
+This new resources can be developed as follows

 ```java
 package app.web.rest;